kool-dev/kool/docs/2-Presets/2-Monorepo-NestJS-with-NextJS.md

 	- `http://localhost` - NextJS frontend

 > Yes, using **kool** + Docker to create and work on new monorepo for NestJS and NextJS projects is that easy!

+### Extra steps

+If you are using Database or Cache services for your NestJS backend you need to setup some environment variables.
+[Check out our NestJS preset documentation](https://github.com/kool-dev/kool/blob/master/docs/2-Presets/NestJS.md#nestjs-configuration).

 ## Requirements